zaiisao/Documentation/en/Audio Broadcast/lastmile_android.md

 # Conduct a Last-mile Test
 ## Introduction

-You can conduct a last mile network quality test before starting a call to check if the network supports the audio bitrate or target bitrate of the chosen video profile before a user joins a channel.
-The `onLastmileQuality` callback reports the test results once every two seconds.
-The test results are based on the network quality ratings determined by the packet-loss rates and network jitter, which reflect the uplink network quality of the client.
+To check if the uplink network condition is good enough to support the audio bitrate or target bitrate of the chosen video profile, you can conduct a last-mile network quality test before joining the channel.

+This function particularly applies to scenarios which have high requirements on the network quality.

 > The audio SDK uses a fixed bitrate of 48 Kbps.
-> The video SDK adjusts the actual bitrate according to the chosen video profile.
+The video SDK adjusts the actual bitrate according to the chosen video profile.